 What do you do when you’re running out of space and in danger of losing that festival atmosphere for which your show is famed?
 You move to a bigger location.
 Where you can all use your picnic blankets again!
 And that’s exactly what we’re doing in 2023.

 Lower Drayton Farm has been our home since we started the show back in 2017 and we’ve had more than a few happy times there.
 We’re sad to say goodbye and wish the Farm well with the further development of its superb Play Barn.
-And we’re also happy to be looking forward to moving [email protected] to Bishton Hall at Wolseley Bridge, to welcoming our show visitors to its beautiful landscaped grounds – a big contributing factor to our moving here – and its lovely Orangerie and Temple Garden boasting one of the best Doric screens in the country.
+And we’re also happy to be looking forward to moving Wool@J13 to Bishton Hall at Wolseley Bridge, to welcoming our show visitors to its beautiful landscaped grounds – a big contributing factor in our decision to move here – and its lovely Orangery and Temple Garden boasting one of the best Doric screens in the country.
 And to having the space that the location will give us to return to our festival roots.

 Located just 25 mins from Junction 13 of the M6 and on the A51, Bishton Hall at Wolseley Bridge, Stafford, is easily reachable by car, is served by public transport (10 mins walk from the bus stop) and if you arrive by boat, there’s the Trent & Mersey canal running right by the Hall.
 Wolseley Wildlife Centre is also just around the corner and the beauty of Cannock Chase is right on the doorstep, so a weekend visit is set to give you a great deal of pleasure.
 There’s also, would you believe it, a campsite just down the road.
 Rural is the name of the game here and in Bishton Hall & its surrounds, Staffordshire does it so well.